Gradient-enhanced global sensitivity analysis with Poincar{\'e} chaos expansions

 For simplicity, we denote by $\ve{w}$ the collection of all the one-dimensional weights $\weight_\indVar$.
 The Poincar\'e bases are approximated using a finite element discretization of the spectral problem \eqref{eq:PoincareWeakProblem}, as presented in \cite{poincareintervals}.

 We consider the following chaos expansions: \begin{itemize} \item The standard expansion based exclusively on basis functions (without derivatives), given in \eqref{eq:chaosExpansion}.
 We abbreviate it as PoinCE and wPoinCE in the unweighted and weighted cases, respectively.
-In certain cases, these expansions coincide with PCE (see Section \ref{sec:weight_w_lin}). \item The averaged derivative expansions introduced in \ref{sec:averaged_deriv_expansions}, here abbreviated as PoinCE-der-aggr and wPoinCE-der-aggr. \item The expansions obtained from the gradient-enhanced regression in Section \ref{sec:gradient_enhanced_regression}.
+In certain cases, these expansions coincide with PCE (see Section \ref{sec:weight_w_lin}). \item The averaged derivative expansions introduced in Section~\ref{sec:averaged_deriv_expansions}, here abbreviated as PoinCE-der-aggr and wPoinCE-der-aggr. \item The expansions obtained from the gradient-enhanced regression in Section \ref{sec:gradient_enhanced_regression}.
 We abbreviate them as PoinCE-comb-regr and wPoinCE-comb-regr. \end{itemize} The sparse regression problems are solved using the LARS solver available in UQLab \cite{UQdoc_21_104}, which achieves model selection based on the leave-one-out error of the associated surrogate model.
 We use a total degree truncation set of the specified degree.
 The experimental design is a Latin Hypercube design sampled from the joint pdf of the input random variables.

 We compare the performance of each expansion with respect to the following quantities: \begin{itemize} \item The $\HoneW$ error on a validation set given by